-ASM & GB schools' values freedom of speech and the expression of beliefs / ideology as fundamental rights underpinning our society's values.
+Antrobus St Mark's and Great Budworth Schools value freedom of speech and the expression of beliefs / ideology as fundamental rights underpinning our society's values.
 Both pupils/students and teachers have the right to speak freely and voice their opinions.

 However, freedom comes with responsibility and free speech that is designed to manipulate the vulnerable or that leads to violence and harm of others goes against the moral principles in which freedom of speech is valued.
 Free speech is not an unqualified privilege; it is subject to laws and policies governing equality, human rights, community safety and community cohesion.

 The current threat from terrorism in the United Kingdom may include the exploitation of vulnerable people, to involve them in terrorism or in activity in support of terrorism.
-The normalisation of extreme views may also make children and young people vulnerable to future manipulation and exploitation.
-ASM & GB schools are clear that this exploitation and radicalisation should be viewed as a safeguarding concern.
+The normalisation of extreme views may also make children and young people vulnerable to future manipulation and exploitation Antrobus St Mark's and Great Budworth Schools are clear that this exploitation and radicalisation should be viewed as a safeguarding concern.